-- (b) Of an offense that would constitute a category A felony if committed as of the date of discharge from probation. - (c) Of a category B felony involving the use of force or violence that resulted in substantial bodily harm to the victim. - (d) Of an offense involving the use of force or violence that resulted in substantial bodily harm to the victim and that would constitute a category B felony if committed as of the date of discharge from probation. - (e) Two or more times of a felony, unless a felony for which the person has been convicted arose out of the same act, transaction or occurrence as another felony, in which case the convictions for those felonies shall be deemed to constitute a single conviction for the purposes of this paragraph. - A person described in this subsection may petition a court of competent iurisdiction for an order granting the restoration of civil rights as set forth in subsection 4. - 6.]
+- (d) Of an offense involving the use of force or violence that resulted in substantial bodily harm to the victim and that would constitute a category B felony if committed as of the date of discharge from probation. - (e) Two or more times of a felony, unless a felony for which the person has been convicted arose out of the same act, transaction or occurrence as another felony, in which case the convictions for those felonies shall be deemed to constitute a single conviction for the purposes of this paragraph. - → A person described in this subsection may petition a court of competent jurisdiction for an order granting the restoration of civil rights as set forth in subsection 4. - 6.
 The prior conviction of a person who has been discharged from probation may be used for purposes of impeachment.
-In any subsequent prosecution of the person, the prior conviction may be pleaded and proved if otherwise admissible. - [7.
-Except for a person subject to the limitations set forth in subsection upon] - Upon discharge from probation, the person so discharged must be given an official document which provides: - (a) That the person has received an honorable discharge or dishonorable discharge, as applicable, from probation; - (b) That the person is restored to his or her civil [rights to vote and] right to serve as a juror in a civil action as of the [applicable dates set forth in paragraphs (b), (c) and (d) of subsection 4; date of his or her discharge from probation; - (c) The date on which the person's civil right to hold office will be restored pursuant to paragraph $\frac{(e)-(d)}{(c)}$ of subsection 4; and - (d) The date on which the person's civil right to serve as a juror in a criminal action will be restored pursuant to paragraph $\frac{(1)(e)}{(d)}$ of subsection 4.
+In any subsequent prosecution of the person, the prior conviction may be pleaded and proved if otherwise admissible. - 7.
+Except for a person subject to the limitations set forth in subsection 5, upon Upon discharge from probation, the person so discharged must be given an official document which provides: - (a) That the person has received an honorable discharge or dishonorable discharge, as applicable, from probation; - (b) That the person is restored to his or her civil rights to vote and to serve as a juror in a civil action as of the [applicable dates set forth in paragraphs (b), (c) and (d) of subsection 4;] date of his or her discharge from probation; - (c) The date on which the person's civil right to hold office will be restored pursuant to paragraph $\frac{(e)}{(d)}$ of subsection 4; and - (d) The date on which the person's civil right to serve as a juror in a criminal action will be restored pursuant to paragraph [(f)] (e) of subsection 4.